Zooz/predator/README.md

 - **Supports 5 Different databases**: Predator provides out-of-the box functionality for persisting data in Cassandra, Postgres, MySQL, MSSQL and SQLITE.

-- **Scheduled jobs**: Predator can run recurring tests using cron expressions.
+- **Scheduled runs**: Predator can run recurring tests using cron expressions.

 - **3rd partry metrics**: Predator comes integrated with Prometheus and Influx.
 Simply configure it through the predator REST API or using the UI.